What is life insurance?

 Critical illness insurance

-Critical illness insurance can give you a tax-free payment if you’re diagnosed with a serious condition.
+Critical illness insurance can give you a tax-free payment if you’re diagnosed with a covered serious condition.
 Your contract will define which conditions you’re covered for, but some examples include cancer, heart attack or stroke.

 Disability insurance